scholarslab/scholarslab.github.io/collections/_posts/2013-02-11-art-in-the-scholars-lab.md

 layout: post
 slug: art-in-the-scholars-lab
 title: Art in the Scholars' Lab
-categories:
+category: blog
+tags:
 - Research and Development
-tags:
 - design
-- digital-work
 ---

 The first time I walked into the Scholars’ Lab, I was amazed by the space.
 With the high ceilings, black-and-white tile floors, and the bold red wall, it looked like something out of a magazine, not a computer lab at UVA!